zachcalvert/the_ape_theater/README.md

 * './manage.py migrate'
 * './manage.py collectstatic --noinput'
 * './manage.py createsuperuser'  (set whatever credentials you like, just remember them!)
+* './manage.py update_local'    (this will pull in all the performer/teacher data and images from the live site)
 * './manage.py runserver'